thoughtspot/thoughtspot.github.io/_admin/worksheets/change-inclusion-rule.md

 fix this by changing the [inclusion rule](about-inclusion-rule.html#) for the worksheet.

-if you have the **Can Administer RLS** privilege, or belong to a group who does, you can create a worksheet that bypasses the RLS rules underlying a worksheet's data.
-When by pass is set the underlying RLS allows users, that would not otherwise be unable, to see an aggregate/market view of a tables data.
+If you are an administrator or have **Has administration privileges**, you can also edit any worksheet and change its RLS or other key settings.

 ## Change/configure a worksheet